Rock 'n' Roll Is King

 "Rock 'n' Roll Is King" is a song written and performed by Electric Light Orchestra (ELO) released as a single from the 1983 album Secret Messages.
 With this song the band returned to their rock roots.
 It features a violin solo by Mik Kaminski.

+Background

 The song went through many changes during recording and at one point was going to be called "Motor Factory" with a completely different set of lyrics.

+In an interview in the King of the Universe fanzine, Dave Morgan, who was with ELO at the time, described his involvement with the recording as such:

+Commercial performance

 The single proved to be ELO's last UK top twenty hit single, and reached No. 19 in the US in August 1983.

-In an interview in the King of the Universe fanzine, Dave Morgan, who was with ELO at the time, described his involvement with the recording as such: